On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Introduction

 \subsection{Related works}

-If we apply a similar construction to Dynkin diagrams $A_2$ or $C_2$, then we have the four-dimensional Mukai flop or the (five-dimensional) Abuaf flop \cite{Seg16} respectively.
-Therefore this article is a sequel of papers \cite{H17a, Seg16, H17b}.
+If we apply a similar construction to the Dynkin diagrams $A_2$ and $C_2$, then we obtain the four-dimensional Mukai flop and the (five-dimensional) Abuaf flop~\cite{Seg16} respectively.
+Therefore this article shall be viewed a sequel of papers~\cite{H17a, H17b, Seg16}.

-Recently, Kanemitsu \cite{Kan17} classified simple flops of dimension up to eight, which is a certain generalization of the theorem of Li \cite{Li17}.
-It is interesting to prove the derived equivalence for all simple flops that appear in Kanemitsu's list using tilting bundles, and we can regard this article as a part of such a project.
+Recently, Kanemitsu~\cite{Kan17} classified simple flops of dimension up to eight, which is a certain generalization of a theorem of Li~\cite{Li17}.
+His list contains many examples of flops for which the Bondal--Orlov conjecture is still open.
+It would be interesting to prove the derived equivalence for all the simple flops that appear in Kanemitsu's list using tilting bundles, and we can regard this article as a part of such a project.

-This flop is also related to certain (compact) Calabi-Yau threefolds which are studied in \cite{IMOU16a, IMOU16b, Kuz18}.
-Let us consider the (geometric) vector bundle $Y_+ \to \G$ over $\G$.
-Then as a zero-locus of a regular section of this bundle we have a smooth Calabi-Yau threefold $V_+$ in $\G$.
-Similarly, we can construct another Calabi-Yau threefold $V_-$ in $\Q$.
-Papers \cite{IMOU16b, Kuz18} show that Calabi-Yau threefolds $V_+$ and $V_-$ are L-equivalent, derived equivalent but NOT birationally equivalent to each other.
-(L-equivalence and non-birationality is due to \cite{IMOU16b}, and derived equivalence is due to \cite{Kuz18}.)
-As explained in \cite{Ued16}, we can construct a derived equivalence $\D(V_+) \xrightarrow{\sim} \D(V_-)$ for Calabi-Yau threefolds from a derived equivalence $\D(Y_+) \xrightarrow{\sim} \D(Y_-)$ with a certain nice property.
+The Abuaf--Ueda flop is also related to certain (compact) Calabi--Yau threefolds which are studied in~\cite{IMOU16a, IMOU16b, Kuz18}.
+Consider the (geometric) vector bundle $Y_+ \to \G$ over $\G$, then the zero-locus of a regular section of this bundle is a smooth Calabi--Yau threefold~$V_+$ in $\G$.
+There is a~similar Calabi--Yau threefold~$V_-$ in~$\Q$.
+The papers~\cite{IMOU16b, Kuz18} show that the Calabi--Yau threefolds~$V_+$ and~$V_-$ are L-equivalent, derived equivalent but are NOT birationally equivalent to~each other.
+L-equivalence and non-birationality is due to~\cite{IMOU16b}, and derived equivalence is due to~\cite{Kuz18}.
+As explained in~\cite{Ued16}, it is possible to construct a derived equivalence $\D(V_+) \xrightarrow{\sim} \D(V_-)$ for the Calabi--Yau threefolds from a derived equivalence $\D(Y_+) \xrightarrow{\sim} \D(Y_-)$ with a certain nice property.